rtm/js-pick-notation/js-pick-operator.md

 In addition, there are guarded forms of the pick, are represented by `#?` and `@?`.

-There also assignment variants of picking into values:
+There also are assignment variants of picking into values:

 * Object pick assignment (`key #= object`)
 * Array pick assignment (`key @= object`)